• Home

 Toys

 We provide a wide variety of playthings.
 We ask that no toys be brought to daycare from home.
 Anything brought will be put up safely until the child is picked up.
-This policy is for the concern of all children in my care.
-Often time’s children have a hard time sharing the toys they bring from home.
+This policy is for the concern of all children in our care.
+Often children have a hard time sharing the toys they bring from home.

 The ONLY exceptions to this policy are: